satishgunjal/satishgunjal.github.io/_posts/train_test_data_split/2020-05-27-Train_Test_Data_Split.md

 Now we have features and target variables ready, lets split the data into training and test datasets

+### Using Sklearn train_test_split Method
+* train_test_split() method takes three arguments input features, labels and test_size.
+* Test size determines the percentage of split. e.g. test_size = 0.2, means 80% training data and 20% test data.
+* random_state is optional argument.

+### What Is random_state
+* It is used for initializing the internal random number generator, which will decide the splitting of data into train and test datasets
+* Order of the data will be same for a particular value of random_state.
+For e.g. for 'random_state=1' no matter how many times you run the code you will get same data in training and test split
+* You can use any integer value for random_state.
+Just remember one thing if you don't pass any value, then it will use default value 'None' and split data randomly every time you execute the code.

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 1)